tangxiaocheng/SpigotCaseStudy/README.md

 # SpigotCaseStudy

-Please refer to the [pdf](https://github.com/tangxiaocheng/SpigotCaseStudy/blob/master/Spigot%20study%20case.pdf) for the detail implementation.

 Initial Breakdown:
 1. Write a function to get all interesting device information.
 (Get a UUID would be a tricky one)
 2. In an EditText, we can input the url in it.
 The input url could be an encoded URL. (copy and paste into it).
 Do a data validation and Decode the URL.